him229/fultr/readme.md

 ## Preprocess

 To reproduce the preprocessing process, please download the raw datasets and save files in `transformed_datasets/german/raw` and `transformed_datasets/mslr/raw` respectively.
+(All of the commands should be executed under the `datasets` directory.)

 ### German Credit Dataset